Skylark0924/Rofunc/README.md

 ### [Documentation](./rofunc/)
 Currently, we provide a simple document; please refer to [here](./rofunc/).
-A comprehensive one with both English and Chinese versions is building via the [readthedoc](https://rofunc.readthedocs.io/en/stable/).
+A comprehensive one with both English and Chinese versions is built via the [readthedoc](https://rofunc.readthedocs.io/en/stable/).
 The available functions and plans can be found as follows.